Belarus candidature for the UN Security Council

 International peace and security:

-- promoting the creation of conditions for launching a dialogue between global world players on international and regional security issues and strengthening confidence-building measures;
+- promote dialogue between global world players on international and regional security issues and on strengthening confidence-building measures;

-- supporting the peaceful settlement of armed conflicts and crisis situations;
+- support the peaceful settlement of armed conflicts and crisis situations;

-- participating in the processes of improving UN peacekeeping activities in the formulation of mandates for peacekeeping operations, which should be clear, realistic and not entail excessive financial costs for participating States.
+- participate in the processes of improving UN peacekeeping activities in the formulation of mandates for peacekeeping operations, which should be clear, realistic and not entail excessive financial costs for participating states.

 Disarmament, non-proliferation and arms control issues:

-- supporting consensus initiatives aimed at taking new measures in the areas of disarmament, non-proliferation and arms control;
+- support consensus initiatives aimed at taking new measures in the areas of disarmament, non-proliferation and arms control;

-- supporting the international architecture of nuclear non-proliferation and disarmament through strengthening the Treaty on the Non-Proliferation of Nuclear Weapons and facilitating the early entry into force of the Comprehensive Nuclear-Test-Ban Treaty;
+- support the international architecture of nuclear non-proliferation and disarmament through strengthening the Treaty on the Non-Proliferation of Nuclear Weapons;

-- improving the effectiveness of global regimes for the non-proliferation of weapons of mass destruction — the Biological and Toxin Weapons Convention, the Chemical Weapons Convention, UN Security Council Resolution 1540 (2004);
+- improve the effectiveness of global regimes for the non-proliferation of weapons of mass destruction — the Biological and Toxin Weapons Convention, the Chemical Weapons Convention, UN Security Council Resolution 1540 (2004);

-- promoting the creation of conditions for the formation of awareness among the world's population of the need to demilitarize international relations.
+- promote the creation of conditions for the formation of awareness among the world's population of the need to demilitarize international relations.

 Countering terrorist threats and international information security:

-- participating actively in the implementation of the UN counter-terrorism strategy and strengthening international cooperation in preventing and combating terrorism in all its forms and manifestations;
+- participate actively in the implementation of the UN counter-terrorism strategy and strengthening international cooperation in preventing and combating terrorism in all its forms and manifestations;

-- promoting the creation of international and regional mechanisms to strengthen security in the field of information and communication technologies (ICT), building national capacities and developing protection systems in order to minimize the risks of unfair use of ICT;
+- promote the creation of international and regional mechanisms to strengthen security in the field of information and communication technologies (ICT), building national capacities and developing protection systems in order to minimize the risks of illicit use of ICT.

 Improving the effectiveness of the UN Security Council:

-- promoting the maintenance of the central role of the UN Security Council in the preservation of peace and security;
+- promote the maintenance of the central role of the UN Security Council in the preservation of peace and security;

-- improving the efficiency, transparency and effectiveness of decisions taken by the Council;
+- improve the efficiency, transparency and effectiveness of decisions taken by the Council;

-- avoiding duplicative functions of the Council with other main UN bodies;
+- avoid duplicative functions of the Council with other main UN bodies;

-- preventing politicization of the agenda of this body.
+- prevent politicization of the agenda of the Council.

 Reforming the UN Security Council

-- assisting in conducting a progressive and verified dialogue on the reform of the UN Security Council based on the principles of transparency, inclusiveness and multilateralism;
+- support ongoing dialogue on the reform of the UN Security Council based on the principles of transparency, inclusiveness and multilateralism;

-- supporting compliance with consensus in decision-making on this reform;
+- support compliance with consensus in decision-making on this reform;

-- promoting balanced and evolutionary approach with equal geographical representation.
+- promote balanced approach with equal geographical representation.